virgo-project/virgo/README.md

 to reimagine where we as a collective society decide to devote our collective focus and power.

-And by the nature of free, voluntary trade using our tools, we can make this transition entirely peaceful, to synthesize a new beginning that transcends the false duality of capitalism vs socialism.
+By the nature of free, voluntary trade, we can make this transition entirely peaceful, to synthesize a new beginning that transcends the false duality of capitalism vs socialism.